CircuitVerse/Blog/content/posts/Pavan_i18n_phase_one_report_gsoc_2021.md

 ### Blog Posts

-I have also created my own blog covering my GSoC journey as well as my preparation during pre-GSoC, in order that future GSoC aspirants also receive an advantage from it .
+I have also created my own blog covering my GSoC journey as well as my preparation during pre-GSoC, so that future GSoC aspirants can receive an advantage from it .

 Kindly check!
 [Blog](https://pavanjoshi914.github.io/Blog/)